×

 Swot Analysis of "Ticonderoga: Inverse Floating Rate Bond" written by George Chacko, Anders Sjoman includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Inverse Hedge facing as an external strategic factors.
 Some of the topics covered in Ticonderoga: Inverse Floating Rate Bond case study are - Strategic Management Strategies, Financial markets, International business, Risk management and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Ticonderoga: Inverse Floating Rate Bond casestudy better are - – increasing government debt because of Covid-19 spendings, challanges to central banks by blockchain based private currencies, there is backlash against globalization, central banks are concerned over increasing inflation, wage bills are increasing, there is increasing trade war between United States & China, geopolitical disruptions, increasing commodity prices, digital marketing is dominated by two big players Facebook and Google, etc
+Some of the macro environment factors that can be used to understand the Ticonderoga: Inverse Floating Rate Bond casestudy better are - – talent flight as more people leaving formal jobs, increasing inequality as vast percentage of new income is going to the top 1%, there is backlash against globalization, central banks are concerned over increasing inflation, geopolitical disruptions, wage bills are increasing, there is increasing trade war between United States & China, competitive advantages are harder to sustain because of technology dispersion, cloud computing is disrupting traditional business models, etc

 12 Hrs